 4. Write out a working thesis

 Based on the evidence that relates to your topic—and what you anticipate you might say about those pieces of evidence—come up with a working thesis.
-Don’t spend a lot of time composing this statement at this stage since it will probably change (and a changing thesis statement is a good sign that you’re starting to say more interesting and complex things on your subject).
+Don’t spend a lot of time composing this statement at this stage since it will probably change.
+A changing thesis statement is a good sign that you’re starting to say more interesting and complex things on your subject.
+(Our Thesis Statements handout provides an example of a developing thesis statement for a literary analysis assignment.)
 At this point in my Frankenstein project, I’ve become interested in ideas on education that seem to appear pretty regularly, and I have a general sense that aspects of Victor’s education lead to tragedy.
 Without considering things too deeply, I’ll just write something like “Victor Frankenstein’s tragic ambition was fueled by a faulty education.”